 Kathleen has also been notably associated with the Glimmerglass Festival’s Young American Artist Program, the CoOperative Training Program at Westminster Choir College, the Seattle Opera, Opera Australia, and the Moscow Conservatory.

 Additionally, Kathleen is gaining recognition as a writer of articles, translations, and original texts.
 She has written lead program articles for Wolf Trap, Houston Grand Opera, and Arizona Opera.
 For the Arizona Lady performances, she created a new trilingual adaptation of the libretto.
 2015 saw the premiere of Texanische Liebeslieder, a song cycle by David Hanlon for which she provided the text.
-Currently, she is creating a new English translation of Hansel und Gretel for Tri-Cities Opera, and working on an original libretto.
+In 2016, she is created a new English translation of Hansel und Gretel for Tri-Cities Opera, and in 2017 was commissioned by Wolf Trap Opera to write the libretto for David Hanlon’s opera for children, Listen, Wilhelmina!